Katabatic Bristlecone Bivy Review

 - They keep the Bivy from sliding all over the place.

 - They pull the bathtub floor tight in heavy rain when there may be water running or pooling under the bivy.

 Sleeping Pad Attachments

-If you do use the attachments, and you have a Katabatic quilt, the attachments are great.
+If you do use the attachments, and you have a Katabatic quilt, the attachments are excellent.
 The cord attachment system you use to attach the quilt to the pad also lines up with the attachments on the bottom of the Katabatic Bristlecone bivy.

 Katabatic Bristlecone Bivy Review – Materials/Construction